ajspurr/stroke_prediction/README.md

 Fortunately, data was well-formatted.
 Replaced 0s and 1s in 'hypertension' and 'heart_disease' columns with more descriptive strings so that one-hot encoded columns are easier to interpret.

 #### Feature Engineering
-Did not find obvious opportunities for feature engineering, but can explore this in the future.
+Did not find obvious opportunities for feature engineering, but I can explore this in the future.

 <br>